CodeFort: Robust Training for Code Generation Models: Problem Definition

-Notice that the robustness against context-free perturbations is similar to the traditional robustness definition, in which the perturbation should not change the model results (Eq~\ref{eq: context-free-def}).
-However, the robustness against context-sensitive perturbations differs from the traditional robustness definition, as the context-sensitive robustness requires the model output to change coherently with the perturbed prompt (Eq~\ref{eq: context-sensitive-def}).
+To define model robustness, we say a model $f$ is robust to a perturbation $\perturbation$, if The robustness against context-free perturbations is similar to the traditional robustness definition, in which the perturbation should not change the model results (Eq~\ref{eq: context-free-def}).
+However, the robustness against context-sensitive perturbations differs from the traditional definition, as the context-sensitive robustness requires the model output to change coherently with the perturbed prompt (Eq~\ref{eq: context-sensitive-def}).